-Ogelthorpe Power has a robust water

-monitoring by DNR, but they do propose some additional sampling in 2022 to update these data.
+Ogelthorpe Power has a robust water quality data set with monitoring they've done and monitoring by DNR, but they do propose some additional sampling in 2022 to update these data.
 So the -- this is outlined in the PAD.
 These are the objectives listed there which are to characterize the existing water quality in the Rocky Mountain study area and then to use these data to analyze the effects of project operation and maintenance and project-related recreation on water quality in the draft license application.